cpacker/MemGPT/README.md

 <summary>View instructions for installing with pip</summary>

-You can also install Letta with `pip`, will default to using `SQLite` for the database backends (whereas Docker will default to using `postgres`).
+You can also install Letta with `pip`, which will default to using `SQLite` for the database backends (whereas Docker will default to using `postgres`).

 ### Step 1 - Install Letta using `pip`
 ```sh